-Outfield Technologies is an agri-tech start-up with the aim of building a crop management tool for fruit growers, farmers, orchards, and agriculturists.
-Agriculture presented us with a fantastic opportunity to improve a range of issues in the real world; not just for human consumption or profit, but also for the environment.
-Even the tiniest increase in efficiency could allow us to have a significant impact on a local scale, which could then be applied globally.
-Our end goal at the time was to develop a product, or technology, which could support the agriculture industry, make it more efficient, or improve its impact on the environment.
+Outfield Technologies is an agri-tech start-up that is building a crop management tool for fruit growers, farmers, orchards, and agriculturists.
+Agriculture presented us with a fantastic opportunity to improve a range of issues in the real world; making a significant positive impact on the environment and global food security as well as having commercial benefits.
+Even small increases in agricultural efficiency could allow us to have a significant impact when applied on a global scale.
+Our end goal from the start has been to develop a product, or technology, which could support the agriculture industry, make it more efficient, or improve its impact on the environment.
 If we did this, we knew we would be able to have a tangible impact on the world.

-Looking to the future, we will be trialling and testing our first product, which will estimate the yield of apple orchards in early 2020.
+Looking to the future, we will shortly be trialling and testing our first full scale product, which estimates the yield of apple orchards in early 2020.
 This will allow us to be ready for full deployment to the UK market by the next apple season – at which point, farmers across the UK will be able to benefit from the improvement of efficiency that our technology will enable.
 As the climate continues to become ever more unpredictable, technology that can analyse and predict yields will become ever more important.
-We are starting with apple orchards in the UK, but we want our technology to be used worldwide for the global benefit of everyone.
+We are starting with apple orchards in the UK and South Africa, but we’re already seeing demand for our technology to be used worldwide for the global benefit of everyone.